Gokztechz/cover-page-design/README.md

 # cover-page-design
 ## AIM:
-To develop a website to display the cover page design of a book
+Develop a website to display the cover page design of a book

 ## Design Steps:
 ## Step 1: